 Our bakery is local to our East London base and has been run by the same family for over a century, an extraordinary achievement.
 They continue to supply our fresh-baked rolls early each morning and long may they flourish.

 Engine has committed to paying the London Living Wage to all our staff to help make their lives more sustainable.
-Our intention is to become an accredited LLW employer in 2021 and we have already implemented this policy in practise.
+Our intention is to become an accredited LLW employer and we have already implemented this policy in practise.
 We train our staff to be aware of our policies and we welcome their suggestions on how we can further improve our methods and systems.

 During lockdown we reviewed every single item we purchase, learning if there are more sustainable alternatives and adjusting our supply chain accordingly.
 This applies both to our food and to the products used to safely transport, prepare and serve the food.